dunglas/mercure/spec/mercure.md

 one of the `match` query parameters.

-In addition to `match` query parameters, the subscriber can pass other topic matchers by passing query parameters starting by the string `match` and followed by the topic matcher type.
+In addition to `match` query parameters, the subscriber can pass other topic matchers by passing query parameters starting with the string `match` and followed by the topic matcher type.

+The hub **MUST** support query parameters starting with `match` regardless of their case.
+`matchFoo`, `matchFOO`, or `MaTChFoO` must be considered as the same query parameter.

 The subscriber receives updates for all topics matching at least a topic matcher according to the matcher type rules.

-The hub **SHOULD** support the `Regexp`, `URLPattern` and `URITemplate` matcher types.
+The hub **SHOULD** support the `Regexp` and `URLPattern`, matcher types.
-The corresponding query parameters are respectively `matchRegexp`, `matchURLPattern` and `matchURITemplate`.
+The corresponding query parameters are respectively `matchRegexp` and `matchURLPattern`.

+The hub **MAY** support the `URITemplate` matcher type.
+The corresponding query parameter is `matchURITemplate`.

 The hub **MAY** implement other matcher types.

 The protocol doesn't specify the maximum number of query parameters that can be sent, but the hub **MAY** apply an arbitrary limit.
-A subscription is created for every provided parameter starting by the string `match`.
+A subscription is created for every provided parameter starting with the string `match`.
 See (#subscription-events).

 The `EventSource` JavaScript interface [@!eventsource-interface] **MAY** be used to establish the connection.
 Any other appropriate mechanism including, but not limited to, readable streams [@W3C.NOTE-streams-api-20161129] and XMLHttpRequest [@!xhr] (used by popular polyfills) **MAY** also be used.

-The hub sends to the subscriber updates for topics matching the provided topic matchers.
+The hub sends the subscriber updates for topics matching the provided topic matchers.

 If an update is marked as `private`, the hub **MUST NOT** dispatch it to subscribers not authorized to receive it.
 See (#authorization).